AnimeshChaudhry/Readr/README.md

 4).
 You are going to be directed to your home profile page <br>
 5).
 Click the button on the right of the page to generate a new profile <br>
 6).
 Double click on book's names to like and single click to dislike <br>
 7).
-Search for a book by clicking on the search button on the top right
+Search for a book by clicking on the search button on the top right <br>
+8).
+Click on the home button on the top left to go to your profile <br>
+9).
+Click on the Log out button on the top right to log out